bbh/tlalokes/README.txt

 REQUIREMENTS

-  PHP 5.3.x (do not uses namespaces, requires testing on 5.2.x) If you need database connections: use PDO binary extension installed (native driver recommended) If you require CLI execution: enable PHP CLI mode Tested with Apache 2.x and Nginx
+  If you need database connections: use PDO binary extension installed (native driver recommended) If you require CLI execution: enable PHP CLI mode Tested on Apache 2.x and Nginx

 DOCUMENTATION